youdev97/sfg-pet-clinic/README.md

 It's simulating a petclinic website where we can manage veterinarians, pets, owners, and appointements.

-Those points were viewed and implemented
+Those points were viewed and implemented:

 * Spring initializer
 * H2 Database